 Legal Representation For Serious Injuries in the Florida Keys

-At the Law Offices of Prosper Shaked we represent clients who have suffered life-changing catastrophic injuries.
+At Prosper Shaked Accident Injury Attorneys PA we represent clients who have suffered life-changing catastrophic injuries.
 Some of the more common types of injuries that we work with include:

 Spinal cord injuries (SCIs) – According to the National Spinal Cord Injury Statistical Center (NSCISC), accidents and intentional violence make up almost 89% of all cases of SCIs.
 Motor vehicle accidents cause an average of 38.6% of all spinal cord injuries in the United States.
 This type of injury can result in permanent severe, or temporary damage to the spinal cord.
 Damage can result in paralysis of a victim’s legs, arms, torso, hands or even affect their breathing depending on which vertebrae level is damaged.
 This catastrophic injury can affect a victim significantly, depriving them of their independence and potentially requiring a need for around-the-clock care to assist with their activities of daily living.
 Victims may be unable to perform their job duties as well, resulting in a loss of wages.

 Internal organ damage – Injuries to internal organs are quite severe and can result in permanent damage or even require removing the affected organ.
 If a victim is not fortunate enough to survive, organ damage resulting in wrongful death often causes the victim extreme agony and suffering.
 If a victim is fortunate enough to survive, organ damage can create the need for organ transplants, dialysis, medication therapies, and many other medical treatments, all of which are costly.